Meet the Orchestra

 Devona lee schiller

-Devona Schiller, a native of Baltimore County, Maryland, joined the Columbia Orchestra piccoloist in 2006.
-She also currently serves as Principal Flutist of the U. S. Naval Academy Band.
-She was formerly Principal Flutist of the U. S. ATLANTIC Fleet Band and has held positions with the Virginia Beach and Annapolis Wind Symphonies.
+I am a native of Baltimore County, Maryland and I joined the Columbia Orchestra as piccoloist in 2006.
+I also currently serve as Principal Flutist of the U.S. Naval Academy Band.
+I was formerly Principal Flutist of the U.S. ATLANTIC Fleet Band and have held positions with the Virginia Beach and Annapolis Wind Symphonies.

 Elizabeth Berman